buzzie71/MaskOfFutures/README.md

 This plugin contains three features of varying degrees of completeness originally prepared for Nerd.Nu's Halloween 2014 event.

 - Death signs (incomplete)
-- Brick dropping from wither sounds (complete, though broken by 1.8 Spigot transition)
+- Brick dropping from wither sounds
-- Death messages (complete, though made incomplete by transition to 1.8 Spigot)
+- Death messages

 The original concept for death signs was the idea that a sign reporting player name, reason of death, and time of death (server time) would be placed at the location of the player's death.
 Policy and maintainability concerns ended development of this partway through, but bits of this are still present in the code.